Coronavirus exposes caregiver shortage, upending lives of Wisconsin’s disabled residents

 This is not the first time a lack of help has forced her to return to her parents’ home, but Ellingen worries the pandemic will wreak long-lasting damage to an already thin caregiving workforce.

 A May survey of 504 providers conducted by the nonprofit Survival Coalition of Wisconsin Disability Organizations showed rising costs and plunging revenues across the industry.
-Nearly 20% of surveyed businesses were unsure whether they would survive the pandemic.
+Nearly 20 percent of surveyed businesses were unsure whether they would survive the pandemic.

-In an ideal world, Ellingensaid she would have six or seven caregivers to fill work shifts, but that hasn’t happened for years.
-Ellingen was down to three care workers at the pandemic’s outset, including the two UW-Oshkosh students who have since left town.

-University students typically make up at least half of Ellingen’s workers; they rarely stay with her for more than a year.Ellingen’s life with her parents carries major and minor annoyances.
-She must go to bed when they do — much earlier than she would prefer — or be left with no one to lift her into bed.
-She is also beholden to her parents’ music, television and food preferences.

-Still, Ellingen feels lucky; if not for her parents, she would likely live in a nursing home, part of a long-term care sector linked to at least 6% of Wisconsin’s COVID-19 diagnoses and more than 40% of deaths.
+Still, Ellingen feels lucky; if not for her parents, she would likely live in a nursing home, part of a long-term care sector linked to at least 6 percent of Wisconsin’s COVID-19 diagnoses and more than 40 percent of deaths.

 “That’s the last place anyone wants to be — especially during the pandemic,” Ellingen said.